NoWarries/gegevensmagazijn.ts/README.md

 ```

 ### Functions
+To properly use the wrapper, you need to know the functions that are available to you.
+For this you can use the [documentation](https://nowarries.github.io/gegevensmagazijn.ts/).
+Examples

 Now you can apply the ['functions'](https://opendata.tweedekamer.nl/documentatie/odata-api#heading-116)
 to the request.
 For example, if you want to get the chairs of a specific fraction, you can use the `expand` method
 like this: